teddyxlandlee/end-poem-extension/docs/README.md

 # End Poem Extension

-Briefly, this is a Fabric mod that enables loading alternative, multilingual versions of End Poem.
+Briefly, this is a mod that enables loading alternative, multilingual versions of End Poem.

 In addition, the mod enables you to customize your End Poem, inserting text